casejs/docs/install.md

 This will create a `manifest/backend.yml` file and add the required dependencies.

-Then serve the backend locally:
+Then, serve the backend locally:

 ```
 npm run manifest